 I am originally from the State of New Jersey in the United States but, I am currently living in Greece.

-In which age-range did you get started playing?
+In which age range did you get started playing?

-Current favourite piece to play:
+Current favorite piece to play:

-Current piece you are working on:
+The current piece you are working on:

 Minuet 1, the Academy piece, and Moon River as a duet with Josie.

-Arnold Steinhardt the first violinist from the Guarneri Quartet.
+Arnold Steinhardt, the first violinist from the Guarneri Quartet.
 He is my favorite because I feel I have gotten to know him on a personal level.

 What motivated you to start playing the violin?

 Boredom, and a mystery woman I guess.

 Moving here to Greece has at times been quite a struggle for me.
 I don’t speak the language and am not able to work because it is difficult to get a work permit, so let’s just say I have a lot of downtime.